-In this post, I’m telling you 7 things to expect at the start of your aligners journey: how my Invisalign attachments fell off, pronunciation, what pain to expect, and how fast you can see results.
+So, your brand new Invisalign attachment just fell off and you’re a bit worried?
+In this post, I’m telling you 7 things to expect at the start of your aligners journey: how my own Invisalign attachments fell off, pronunciation change, what pain to expect, and how fast you can see results.

-Hi there!
-I’m guessing you’re here because you are either considering placing aligners and want to find out what to expect, or just got them and are curious to see someone else’s experience.
+I’m guessing you’re here because you are considering placing aligners and are curious about what to expect from an Invisalign treatment.
+Or maybe you just got them and want to see what comes next.

 First, here’s my story